behitek/behitek.github.io/blog/2024-07-18-rag-in-production.md

 To address this issue, consider the following best practices:

 - Generate the fake_answer for the search query, then using the fake_answer as the search_query.
 Then both the search_query and the document are in the same format.
-This idea is originally from [Gao et al., ACL 2023](https://aclanthology.org/2023.acl-long.99/) paper.
+This idea is originally from [Gao et al., ACL 2023](https://aclanthology.org/2023.acl-long.99/) paper, HYDE is its short name.

 - Using LLM to generate Q&A pairs from the document, or generate FAQs from the document.
 Then the search_query and the document are in the same format.